AshleyYakeley/Truth/mkdocs/docs/getting-started.md

         :::text
         stack upgrade

-1. Fetch the code
+1. Fetch the code.

         :::text
         git clone --recurse-submodules https://github.com/AshleyYakeley/Truth.git
         cd Truth

-1. Build
+1. Build.
+This will take about an hour or so.

         :::text
         make